etianen/django-watson/README.markdown

 django-watson
 =============

-**django-watson** is a multi-table full text search application for Django, using native database search engines.
+**django-watson** is a fast multi-model full-text search plugin for Django.

-It provides fast, relevant search results, and is extremely easy to install and use.
+It is easy to install and use, and provides high quality search results.

 Features
 --------

-* Search across multiple models, or just the one.
+* Search across multiple models.
-* Return results ordered by relevance.
+* Order results by by relevance.
-* No additional third-party modules or services need to be installed.
+* No need to install additional third-party modules or services.
-* Fast and scaleable enough for most use-cases.
+* Fast and scaleable enough for most use cases.

 Documentation